Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

 3. Explore and compare results for 62 (or (57,67) for random algorithms) and 100 (or (95,105) for random algorithms) topics for each year
 4. Explore the overfitting with spliting data into training set and testing set in the ration of 80% : 20%
 5. For research on variations within BERTopic:
+  * Vocabulary control: (1) remove stop words in English (2) remove top 100 frequent words (3) remove words appearing once (account for approximately 25% of the whole vocabulary for each year) (4) If feasible, remove news source
   * Embedding model is assumed to be the default one in BERTopic
   * Reduced dimension is set as 10
   * Three values are calculated: training error and testing error and $R^2$ based on the whole data
-7. Finish hyperparameter tuning on BERTopic and apply the optimal ones on LDA
+6. Finish hyperparameter tuning on BERTopic and apply the optimal ones on LDA